-Our lives are full of those ironic moments, Some funny, while others not so much.
-One aspect of my life that is full of irony is my never-ending battle with PTSD and depression; the two of the three mental illnesses that wreak the most havoc.
+Our lives are full of those ironic moments.
+Some funny, while others not so much.
+One aspect of my life that is full of irony is my never-ending battle with PTSD and depression – two of the three mental illnesses that wreak the most havoc.

-Because I have made it my mission to fight like hell for my health; with the primary goal being to live the best life with those I love.
+I have made it my mission to fight like hell for my health, with the primary goal being to live the best life with those I love.
 Admittedly, this process can have some ironic consequences.

 Want to read more? check out: Path To Mental Healing

-Sadly, this is not been my experience.
+Sadly, this has not been my experience.
 As a matter of fact, the only help they have given me is a euphoric period when I first start a new regime.
-During the breaking in period, if you will, I feel great!
+During the breaking-in period, if you will – I feel great!

 Unfortunately, once they get to know one another, the feeling of freedom dwindles.
 As a consequence, my brain becomes complacent and the mental illness creeps in.

-What the ultimate form of irony is, is that the very act of trying new meds; to create a better life with family requires a temporary retreat.
+What the ultimate form of irony is, is that the very act of trying new meds, and to create a better life with family, requires a temporary retreat.
 The euphoria I spoke of earlier also comes with a feeling of sedation.
-This manufactured exhaustion takes me out, puts me down and I miss a lot.
+This manufactured exhaustion takes me out, puts me down, and I miss a lot.

-I am attempting to work off the theory of short term pain for long term gain but I have to say, it just seems long.
-Moreover, with this up and down motion, feeling good to severe depression and PTSD symptoms; is more of a torture than an improvement.
-It’s like being in tow different states of reality.
+I am attempting to work off the theory of short-term pain for long-term gain but I have to say, it just seems long.
+Moreover, with this up-and-down motion – from feeling good to severe depression and PTSD symptoms – it’s more of a torture than an improvement.
+It’s like being in two different states of reality.